Gabriel Arias Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces the league.
+- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.

-- The White Sox have a 4.68 team ERA that ranks 24th across all MLB pitching staffs.
+- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.63).

 - The White Sox allow the third-most home runs in baseball (145 total, 1.4 per game).

-- The White Sox will send Toussaint (0-3) to make his fifth start of the season.
-He is 0-3 with a 4.06 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- Clevinger gets the start for the White Sox, his 13th of the season.
+He is 3-4 with a 3.88 ERA and 53 strikeouts in 62 2/3 innings pitched.

-- The righty last appeared in relief on Thursday, when he tossed one scoreless inning against the Chicago Cubs without surrendering a hit.
+- His last appearance came on Thursday, June 15 against the Los Angeles Dodgers, when the righty went 4 2/3 scoreless innings while allowing three hits.

-- The 27-year-old has put up an ERA of 4.06, with 7.3 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .184 batting average against him.
+- The 32-year-old has put up a 3.88 ERA and 7.6 strikeouts per nine innings across 12 games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.